Edgenesis/shifu/README.md

 ## Contact

-Feel free to open a GitHub issue or contact us in the following ways:
+Feel free to open a [GitHub issue](https://github.com/Edgenesis/shifu/issues/new) or contact us in the following ways:
-- Send an email to info@edgenesis.com
+- Email: info@edgenesis.com
+- Wechat:
+  - zhengkaiwen196649
+  - if7369